-We also investigated if the way participants perceived the quality of their forecast set in the first round was a plausible determinant of their WTP for another forecast set to be used in round 2.
-Figure 8 shows the % bids (i.e. bids expressed as a percentage of the tokens participants had left in purse at the time of the auction) as a function of the rating participants gave to their forecast set quality in round 1 (from 'very bad' to 'very good'; see Appendix).
-Firstly, it is interesting to observe that three participants judged their first forecast set to have been of 'very bad' quality but were nonetheless willing to disburse on average fifty percent of the tokens they had left in purse.
-Those bids were however quite low, 4,000 tokens on average.
-Moreover, players who rated their first forecast set from 'quite good' to 'very good' were on average willing to disburse a larger percentage of their tokens than candidates who rated their previous forecast set from 'quite bad' to 'neither good nor bad'.
+We also investigated whether the way participants perceived the quality of their forecast set in the first round was a plausible determinant of their WTP for another forecast set to be used in round 2.
+Figure 8 shows the % bids (i.e. bids expressed as a percentage of the tokens participants had left in their purse at the time of the auction) as a function of the rating participants gave to their forecast set quality in round 1 (from "very bad" to "very good"; see Appendix A).
+Firstly, it is interesting to observe that three participants judged their first forecast set to have been of "very bad" quality but were nonetheless willing to disburse on average 50 % of the tokens they had left in purse.
+Those bids were however quite low, 4000 tokens on average.
+Moreover, players who rated their first forecast set from "quite good" to "very good" were on average willing to disburse a larger percentage of their tokens than candidates who rated their previous forecast set from "quite bad" to "neither good nor bad".
 Therefore, the way participants rated the quality of their first forecast set was to a certain degree influential on their WTP for a second forecast set.